Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Introduction

+We leverage the probabilistic nature of novel samples and their connection with the multinoulli (categorical) distribution.
+Unlike labeled data with a deterministic target, unlabeled instances are modeled by a multinoulli distribution with known probabilities for the novel classes.
+We exploit this prior in developing a deep-learning-based NCD method that aligns the empirical distribution of the probability matrix obtained from a large batch of Monte Carlo sampled unlabeled data with the given class probabilities to achieve semantic-based clustering of the novel data while simultaneously learning semantics from labeled data.

-We propose to enforce learning novel data statistics by applying statistical constraints on the predicted probability matrix to achieve the implicit objective of novel data clustering.
-In particular, we leverage the similarity between NCD and Multinoulli distribution and provide statistics-inspired instance-wise and feature-wise regularization to learn data class distribution.
-Our approach is closely related to canonical correlation analysis and non-negative self-supervised methods as we impose constraints on class-representative neuron activation patterns for a probability matrix consisting of a large batch of Monte Carlo sampled instances to cluster class groups together.
-We pose our contributions as below,
+We rethink NCD from a distribution learning perspective and propose to apply statistical constraints on the predicted probability to implicitly cluster novel data.
+Our approach shares similarities with canonical correlation analysis \cite{balestriero2023cookbook} and non-contrastive self-supervised methods \cite{balestriero2022contrastive}, as we impose constraints on class-representative neuron activation patterns, aiming to cluster novel class groups separately.
+Our contributions can be summarized as follows:

-(1) We demonstrate that simultaneous novel data Multinoulli distribution learning and labeled data classifying entail semantic-based novel data clustering.
-We propose a distribution learning-based novel NCD method that imposes constraints on each instance (entropy and consistency) and collective feature statistics (first order: mean and second order: covariance) of novel data probability matrices.
-Our instance-wise losses bound the network to reach a unique and invariant class decision for each instance.
-Meanwhile, the feature-wise loss oversees the collective neuron activation pattern (statistics) under diverse samples from multiple classes to align with the underlying class distribution.
+\textbf{(1)} We propose a novel distribution learning-based approach for NCD that imposes constraints on individual (entropy and consistency) and collective feature statistics (first order, \textit{mean} and second order, \textit{covariance}) of predicted probability.
+Our instance-wise losses ensure consistent, augmentation-invariant decisions, while feature-wise loss aligns neuron activation patterns with the underlying class distribution.

+\textbf{(2)} We explore parametric (classifier) and non-parametric class probability estimation.
+The non-parametric method utilizes the prototypes in the unit hypersphere and their angular separation to encode classes.
+Our prototypical NCD optimizes class-conditioned von Mises Fisher (vMF) distributions for labeled and a mixture of vMFs with the multinoulli probability as mixing parameters for novel classes.

-(2) We experiment with image, video, and time series sensor data to evaluate our novel NCD approach.
-Further, we perform extensive ablation studies from (i) \textit{data} (labeled class set, augmentations, distribution), (ii) \textit{network architecture} (shallow, deep), and (iii) \textit{proposed learning framework} (individual losses, optimization) perspectives to provide insight regarding their individual and mutual impacts on learning robust NCD models.
-We open-source our codes and data \footnote{\href{https://github.com/mxahan/NEV-NCD}{Codes}} and experiment settings for further research.
+\textbf{(3)} We experiment with diverse data modalities, including images, videos, and time series sensor data, to assess our approach.
+Our in-depth ablation studies cover (i) the dataset; (ii) the architecture; (iii) the framework perspective to report valuable insights into the approach.
+For reproducibility and engagement, we will open-source our code and data artifacts.